Abelyem/User-Centric-Frontend-Development-Milestone-Project/README.md

    - Date, venue and city all clearly shown in table format .
 Easy to identify when and where the band will be performing in the future.

+- About-us section
+   - Image shown directly below header in black and white / faces of band members not clear - image used to create some mystery around the band members.

+   - Information on the band provided directly below the image mentioned above.
+Also mentions type of music the band makes, as well as links to the band’s first hit record, first album, and most recent album (to provide a general overview as to how the band entered and became well known within the music industry, in addition to how they developed within it (by sharing a link of their most recent album)).

+   - The band’s song and albums referenced  are given the same colour as the ‘Ticket’ links in the ‘Tour’ section of the site, there is also a change of font-weight when hovered over.
+As this colour has been previously used to indicate that text is a clickable link, this should indicate the same once again - font-weight would also go on to further point this out.

+   - Video link provided directly below the information on the band - if none of the links were clicked, any user who has remained on the website will be able to listen to the band’s music whilst remaining on the site/continuing to scroll.

+   - News section - allows fans to subscribe with their email address in order to receive any news/updates on the band (including but not permitted to future tour dates).
+The ‘required’ tag also added to the input tag for the email address section.

+- Gallery section - A few images of the band whilst in action (either performing or preparing a set).

+- Footer - features band name, and social media links once again.

  ### Features left to implement
 - Subscribe to ‘news/updates’ section shown below ‘About-us’ section - may change background colour of that section